 The preferred format for your manuscript are Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

-Tables and images should be be numbered separately and continuously.
+Tables, figures and images should be numbered separately and continuously.

 Each table or figure should be provided with an individual caption and an exact reference.